 Users often ask which tool is the most suitable for me?
 The question cannot be answered without further ado.
 The answer is undoubtedly partially subjective.
 Several criteria play a role.
 Which one has the higher priority depends on your project task.
-The primary or only criterion is not, which notation is supported and is most suitable for my task?
-This is definitely a big advantage of the standard notations.
-The nature of the presentation and the meaning of the elements is standardized.
+The primary or only measure is not, which notation is supported and is most suitable for my task?
+This is a big advantage of the standard notations.
+The meaning of the presentation and the elements are standardized.
 In addition, the OMG standard notations include an exchange format.
 This allows the exchange between tools and platforms.
 No manufacturer can claim to own a better BPMN.
 The standard notation is supported or not.
-The implementation and support of new standard notations is often a temporary question.
+The implementation and support of new standard notations are often a temporary question.
 Other criteria are more important: ease of use of the solution, output formats and reports, the ability to easily add additional attributes not included in the standard notation (e.g. IGOE), proprietary representations, support for a role concept, and more.

 Social Networks, events as "Process Solution Day" discuss the question.

 Price: Of course, the price question is always decisive.
 But consider that for very cheap solutions, the expectation of possible manufacturer support needs to be adjusted to the price.

 The tools I know support several licensing models: Single Seat, Concurrent License, Subscription Models.